DomtronVox/NodeJSIRCBot/README.md

 * 'channel' - The channel from which the message originated.
 This will be an empty string if the message was sent by the server.
 * 'command' - The command labeled on the message.
 See the 'Commands' sub-section for a summery of commands and links to more information.
 * 'body' - the actual message that was sent.
-* 'full_message' - The full message recived from the server with no alterations.
+* 'full_message' - The full message received from the server with no alterations.

 #### IRC Message Commands
 TODO: Research the different commands irc networks send.